EdsTyping/monthly_unemployment_1948_1952/README.md

 # monthly_unemployment_1948_1952
-Monthly Unemployment Trends, 1948-1952 using matplotlib
+Chartings monthly unemployment trends from 1948-1952 using matplotlib.